-To give a simple instantiation of preference list strategies, consider an endhost which desires to communicate with any of a set of n acceptable servers.
+To give a simple instantiation of preference list and RR strategies, consider an endhost which desires to communicate with any of a set of n acceptable servers.
 The endhost begins by connecting to a random server.
-Whenever its current server fails, it queries m random servers and connects to the one to which it has lowest latency.
-For m = 1, this is Random Replacement with k = 1 nodes in use, and for m = n it is a Passive Preference List strategy with k = 1.
-If it seems unrealistic to query all n servers before picking a replacement, consider that recent work aims to efficiently provide the service of finding the closest server [3,31].
+Whenever its current server fails, it obtains a list of the m servers to which it has lowest latency, perhaps by utilizing an anycast service such as [3,12,38], and connects to a random one of these m.
+Additionally, the endhost periodically probes for a closer server that may have newly joined, switching to such a server after some random delay in [0,t] following the join.